Itgotworse26/Academic_Performance_Analysis/README.md

 * The average percentages of Thomas High School students' math and reading scores however did not change from 83.350937% or 83.896082% respectively.

 While the average percentages of math and reading scores would not change, the percentages of students passing math, reading, and overall dropped by more than 20%.
-Also, with the corrections to the grades, Thomas High School would no longer be in the Top 5 schools; its place would be taken by Wright High School.
+Also, with the corrections to the grades, Thomas High School would no longer be in the Top 5 schools.